OnTheLine/oldschoolct/README.md

 - Keep all rows intact to match with original.
 Omit selected rows (e.g. secondary photos of school interiors, historical signs) from map display by removing data from Lat and Long columns.

 ## TODO
-- Working with photographer to obtain address data for a few more images that we could not locate.
+- Need help from photographer or others to locate 9 addresses for 9 remaining photos [in this Google Sheet](https://docs.google.com/spreadsheets/d/1JouNnQTA6FGgCJbVaVoIBKxddhGuO999ecHIMOYfi-Y/edit#gid=1842420214)
-- For future photos, ask photographer to add street address or intersection to Instagram captions.
+- For future photos, asked photographer to add street address or intersection to Instagram captions to allow easier placement on map.